-I am broadly interested in understanding the human ability to communicate – in particular, how we learn from others and teach others.
-How do we construct rich, abstract theories about how the world works from our everyday experiences that often involve other people, and how do we communicate what we know to others?
-My research brings together various approaches, aiming to provide a unified description of the cognitive and neural mechanisms that underlie the representations and inferential processes that allow us to learn about the world, and to communicate what we know.
-As a new PI of the Social Learning Lab, I am thrilled to explore these fascinating questions with the amazing people around me who all love to "learn from each other”!
+I'm broadly interested in understanding the human ability to communicate – in particular, how we learn from others and teach others.
+My research brings together various approaches, aiming to provide a unified description of the cognitive and neural mechanisms that underlie the representations and inferential processes that allow us to learn and share about the world.
+As the PI of the Social Learning Lab, I'm thrilled to explore these questions with amazing people who all love to "learn from one another”!

 Grace Bennett-Pierregbp [at] stanford.edu